oracle-livelabs/apex/apex-professional-hol13/search-conf.md

 # Create Standard Search Configurations

 ## Introduction

-In this lab, you will create two Standard search configurations based on two separate tables.
+In modern web applications, search functionalities play a crucial role in helping users find relevant data quickly and efficiently.
+Oracle APEX allows developers to implement robust search configurations for different data sources, enabling dynamic and effective data retrieval.

-A search configuration contains information about a searchable data source.
-In this lab, you create two search configurations and then a search page using the Create Page Wizard.
-The first search configuration maps to the CUSTOMER_ORDER_PRODUCTS table.
-The second search configuration maps to the PRODUCT_REVIEWS table.
+In this lab, you will learn how to create search configurations for two tables: CUSTOMER\_ORDER\_PRODUCTS and PRODUCT\_REVIEWS and develop a search page using the Create Page wizard.
+By the end of this lab, you will be able to map data to search configurations and build a fully functional search page to improve the user experience.

-Estimated Time: 15 minutes
+Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:

 - Implement two Search Configurations based on two different tables.

 - Create a Search Page using the Create Page Wizard.

-### Downloads

-- Did you miss out on trying the previous labs?
-Don't worry!
-You can download the application from **[here](files/online-shopping-cart-8.sql)** and import it into your workspace.
-To run the app, please run the steps described in **[Get Started with Oracle APEX](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

 ## Task 1: Implement Standard Search Configurations

+In this task, you will create two search configurations, one for the CUSTOMER\_ORDER\_PRODUCTS table and the other for the PRODUCT\_REVIEWS table.
+These search configurations will allow you to map specific columns to the primary key, title, and description for better search results.

-1. Click the **App Builder** icon on the Workspace home page.
+1. Click the **App Builder** icon on the workspace home page.

 2. Select an **Online Shopping application**.